Introduction

 From that sentence partition of the session's document corpus,

-that is based on the model of span and
+we now create an Index that is based on the model of span and

-token similarity we created earlier through span_similarity
+token similarity we created earlier through span_similarity.

 index = partition.index(span_similarity, nlp)